-The master's degree program in public policy provides students with the skills and perspectives required to formulate, implement, and evaluate public policies (government actions to address social problems).
+The master's degree program in public policy provides students with the skills and perspectives required to formulate, implement, and evaluate public policies.
 Our curriculum includes two levels of course work—an analytic foundation and an advanced professional curriculum.
-Previous course work (at Mills or elsewhere) may be applied to the first-year requirements, reducing the number of classes and time needed to graduate.
+Previous course work may be applied to the first-year requirements, reducing the number of classes and time needed to graduate.

 Policy professionals must draw on skills and concepts from multiple disciplines, so our analytic foundation courses provide training in economics, statistics, law, and ethics—along with methods of policy analysis.
 As part of the foundation curriculum, students also select a course (from among multiple options) relating to diversity and public policy, with the aim of understanding current and historical dimensions of diversity and inequality along social identity dimensions such as class, race, ethnicity, and gender.

 Advanced Professional Training

 The second-year core courses offer students opportunities to augment and deepen their skills through guided practice.
 Organizational Efficacy trains students to maximize performance in nonprofits and government agencies, and Political Efficacy prepares them for the politics of policy making.
 For the advanced analytics and research methods requirement, students may choose among three options that develop expertise in qualitative methods, computer modeling and simulations, or econometrics.
 Recognizing the significant impact of local government, we also include in-depth training on local planning and policy making, with opportunities for students to work with organizations in Oakland and the greater San Francisco Bay Area on current community-level issues.
 Two elective courses can also be used to build substantive knowledge or alternatively, to deepen analytical capacity in areas such as statistics or economics.